-One question I hear almost every week is “How many colleges should I apply to?”
+One question I hear every week is “How many colleges should I apply to?”
 I wish I could give families a definite answer, but there’s not one right number.
 I have had students apply to as few as three or four colleges, when the schools they are most excited about also happen to be schools where they are highly likely to be admitted.

 I do think it’s important to apply to more than one college, because even if you know you will get into your favorite school, your preferences and your family’s financial situation could change during the year, and you want to be sure to have choices in the spring.
-But some students and parents get nervous if they haven’t submitted at least eight applications, especially when they hear about other students who are applying to a dozen or more schools.
+But some students and parents get nervous if they haven’t submitted at least twelve applications, especially when they hear about other students who are applying to 15 or more schools.
 The anxiety and feeling of competition leads them to apply to additional colleges that they are not seriously considering, resulting in extra work for students and admissions officers, hundreds of dollars in unnecessary application fees, and more stress for everyone.

 Some students want to apply to the most selective schools in the country and think that they will improve their chances of being admitted to one of them by applying to all of them.
 While I have seen students admitted to one Ivy and not another, it doesn’t follow that the more schools you apply to, the more acceptances you will gather.
 It is very possible for good students to apply to 15 of the most selective schools and end up with 15 rejections.
 In fact, a student who might have been admitted to one of these schools could end up sabotaging her chances by rushing to complete so many applications that she doesn’t take the time to tailor each application to a particular college.
 It’s very difficult to prepare 15 excellent applications.
 You are better off focusing your energy and submitting fewer thoughtfully prepared applications.